Murry Hope

 Hope argued that Gaia, a living and conscious being, must be protected in her work The Gaia Dialogues.

 Murry Hope (17 September 1929 – 25 October 2012) was an English writer and occultist.
-Considered a Wiccan priestess and a New Age author, she wrote sundry books on the topics of psychology, human consciousness, the future of planet Earth, witchcraft, the Sirius star system, et al.
+Considered a Wiccan priestess and a New Age author, she wrote sundry books on the topics of psychology, human consciousness, the future of planet Earth, witchcraft, the Sirius star system, etc.

 Early life

 Hope's mother left her after she was born and her father died of throat cancer at a very early age.
 She was raised by her nurse, Rhoda Adams.
 A bomb killed her nanny in 1945, leaving her in the care of Adams's husband and niece who were in the country at the time.
 At 19 Hope was a member of the Women's Royal Air Force.
 In 1951 she was working for the Officer's Association of the British Legion.

 Opera career

 Hope studied voice, taking lessons with a teacher from the Paris Conservatoire and in London had a small part in West End production for two years.
 She received an opera scholarship at the Royal College of Music where she stayed for three years, then joined the English National Opera.
 Her premiere was the mystical opera The Magic Flute.